 Carbon fiber is a relatively new material that has been made available.
 It is a lightweight yet durable material, offering great control and good power potential.

-Pro Tip: Avoid paddles that feature an aluminum core and a carbon fiber face.
+Pro Tip: Avoid paddles with an aluminum core and a carbon fiber face.
 These two materials don’t mix well and will reduce the longevity of your paddle.

 Graphite

-Graphite paddle faces are usually very thin, lightweight, and feature a soft feel.
+Graphite paddle faces are usually very thin, and lightweight, and feature a soft feel.
 Many players like the pop element this material offers.
-Graphite face paddles strike the balance of control and pop and are best for intermediate players who are looking to develop their skills.
+Graphite face paddles strike the balance of control and pop and are best for intermediate players looking to develop their skills.

 Best for: